omar115/Learn-Golang/array-and-slice/readme.md

 * it is similar concept of list and tuple in python
 - list size can be extended similar to slice
 - tuple lenght is fixed similar to array in golang

+* slices are zero index
+    - means the first index value is 0